survivechinaflu/survivechinafludotcom/index.md

 ### Contaminated Equipment

-Keep in mind that personal safety equipment will become contaminated if exposed to a pathogen.
+Keep in mind that equipment will become contaminated if exposed to a pathogen.
 Have a plan to dispose of used safety equipment safely without contaminating your home or other "bunker" location.

 ## Sanitation and Sterilization